-The Spine Center of New York Presbyterian Hospital/Columbia University Medical Center is dedicated to the evaluation and treatment of patients suffering from disorders of the spine and spinal cord.
+The Spine Center of Columbia University Medical Center is dedicated to the evaluation and treatment of patients suffering from disorders of the spine and spinal cord.
 Our team of dedicated clinical professionals responds to individual patient needs by providing innovative non-operative & operative treatments.

 The Department of Neurosurgery is proud to be associated with The Spine Center, a multidisciplinary center that offers innovative non-operative and operative treatments, some of which have been developed and tested as part of our participation in ongoing clinical research.
 Our surgical team works closely with diverse Spine Center professionals, including physical therapists and nursing staff, to provide comprehensive care for patients suffering from spinal disorders.
 Our primary goal is to improve each patient’s function and quality of life.